Pricing Your Professional Services –

-MONEY!!!!Sorry, I didn't mean to scare you.
-But I know, it's a sensitive, troublesome, often unnerving, sometimes icky, always necessary topic.
 But … if you’re going to work for yourself, you need to get comfortable with setting rates, talking about fees, negotiating payment schedules, etc. It’s not necessarily the point of what you do, but it’s clearly a part of the mix.
 But fear not!
 Money — and the pricing of your services in particular — need not be an ongoing source of stomach-churning anxiety (that’s what children are for).

 The interests of you and your clients are more aligned than you may realize, and you don’t need to live in a constant tug-of-war over hours worked and money spent.

 With a few important changes to the way you price, package and present your services, it is possible to take money largely out of the discussion (really) and to happily work side by side with your clients in delivering the outstanding results they want to have and you want to provide.

-In my 13 years as a solo professional, I’ve tried a number of different approaches to setting fees and handling the money aspect of working with clients.
-In this small (25 person max), interactive, 75-minute webinar, I tell all (maybe a little more than all):
+In my 19 years as a solo professional, I’ve tried a number of different approaches to setting fees and handling the money aspect of working with clients.
+In this small (25 person max), interactive, 75-minute webinar, I tell all (maybe a little more than all): All you have to do is register for this webinar on Thursday, November 7th at 2:00 ET.

 Here’s what you’ll learn: